tloncorp/mobile-e2e-tests/README.md

 ### Android

-1. Connect device via USB and ensure it is in development mode.
+1. Connect device via USB and ensure it is in developer / debugging mode.

 Ensure `adb` is available and check for devices: